oliviaAB/sismonr/docs/index.md

 ## The `indargs` element

 The different parameters used to generate the *in silico* individuals are stored in the `indargs` element of the `insilicopopulation` object.
 You can specify a value for each of these parameters during the construction of the system, by passing them to the function `generateInSilicoPopulation`.
+The list of all parameters is shown in [Appendix](#appendix).

 # Simulating the system